 - Please make arrangements for someone to collect you from the hospital and take you home by car, as we advise not to use public transport.
-You are not permitted to drive for 24 hours post procedure and we would like someone to stay with you at home in the first 24 hours.
-Please inform the department if this is not possible, as we will need to identify alternative arrangements.
+You are not permitted to drive for 24 hours after the procedure and we would like someone to stay with you at home in the first 24 hours.
+Please inform the Imaging department if this is not possible, as we will need to identify alternative arrangements.

 On the day of the procedure:

 - You will arrive at the Imaging Department (Gate 19) and be accompanied into our day case area.

 - Please bring a list of your regular medications with you.

 - Please inform us if you are allergic to anything.

 - You may take your normal medication unless instructed otherwise.

 - A neuroradiologist will discuss the procedure with you and the benefits and potential risks to you.
 You will have an opportunity to ask questions about the procedure.
 If you choose to have the procedure you will need to sign a consent form.

 - You will be asked to change into a hospital gown.

 - Once all the checks have been performed and consent signed, you will be taken to the angiography suite (procedure room).
 You will be asked to lie down on the X-ray table for the procedure and this may take up to one hour.
 There will be a small team of nurses, doctors and radiographers with you throughout.